mrc-ide/zaf-circumcision-paper/README.md

 * Paper - This folder contains all the code and LaTeX to reconstruct the manuscript
 	* nature-comms-med - This folder contains the first submission to Nature Communications Medicine
-	* nature-comms-med-rev - This folder contains the revised manuscript after review from Nature Communcations Medicine
+	* nature-comms-med-rev - This folder contains the revised manuscript after review from Nature Communications Medicine